khulnasoft/tradescope/docs/utils.md

 !!!
 Note "missing opt exchanges"
     Values with "missing opt:" might need special configuration (e.g. using orderbook if `fetchTickers` is missing) - but should in theory work (although we cannot guarantee they will).

-Example: see all exchanges supported by the ccxt library (including 'bad' ones, i.e. those that are known to not work with Tradescope)
+Example: see all exchanges supported by the ccxt library (including 'bad' ones, i.e. those that are known to not work with Freqtrade)

 ```
-$ tradescope list-exchanges -a
+$ freqtrade list-exchanges -a
 All exchanges supported by the ccxt library:
 Exchange name       Valid    Supported    Markets                 Reason
 ------------------  -------  -----------  ----------------------  ---------------------------------------------------------------------------------